Dawnflash/binance-trading-helper/README.md

 * `DEFAULT_PROFIT` is your desired profit.
 Mind that setting your profit very high may impair your ability to set a successful limit sell.
 You should use `HYBRID` or `MARKET` strategies with high profits (such as >100%)
 * `DEFAULT_SELL_STRATEGY` is the sell strategy you wish to use.
 See [Sell strategies](#sell-strategies) for details.
 The options are `LIMIT`, `MARKET` and `HYBRID`.
 * `DEFAULT_MIN_PROFIT` (used with `HYBRID` and `LIMIT` sell strategies) is the minimum profit (in %) you are willing to accept using a limit sell.
 If the maximum price Binance allows falls between your `MIN_PROFIT` and `PROFIT`, a limit sell will be created at the maximum allowed limit.
-* `DEFAULT_ALLOW_LIMIT_INCREASE` (set to `0` to disable or `1` to enable, used with `HYBRID` and `LIMIT` sell strategies) to determine if your target profit should be increased for a limit sell attempt to match the current maximum price limit.
-For example, if you set `PROFIT` to 40% and Binance allows a 50% profit maximum, your target profit will increase to 50%.
-If `PROFIT` exceeds this limit, this has no effect.

 ## Sell strategies